Saturday, August 30, 2025

 While the DBM’s pledge is commendable, past transparency efforts in the Philippines have faced limitations—slow disclosures, red tape, and retaliation against critics.
 To truly uphold human rights, this program must:

-1. Be user-friendly, ensuring even non-techsavvy citizens can navigate it.
+1. Be user-friendly, ensuring even non-tech savvy citizens can navigate it.

 2. Include real-time data, not just post-project reports.